 - add to salad dressings

-No, you don't have to toast nuts for pesto.
+No, you don't have to toast nuts for this vegan walnut pesto with basil.
 But, if you have time, it's nice for an added layer of flavor and nuttiness.

 You may have overtoasted the walnuts or processed the pesto in the food processor for too long, breaking down the basil too much.